 On the morning of 28 November 1979, Air New Zealand flight TE901 left Auckland for a sightseeing flight to Antarctica.
 At 12.49 p.m.
-(NZST) the aircraft crashed into Mt Erebus in Antarctica, killing all 257 passengers and crew.
+(NZST) the aircraft crashed into Mt Erebus, killing all 257 passengers and crew.

-Erebus remains the worst civil accident in New Zealand's history, the scale of loss shocked the nation.
-The plane was lost from the fleet of the national carrier; Air New Zealand was in full state ownership at that time.
+Erebus remains the worst civil accident in New Zealand's history, and the scale of loss shocked the nation.
+The plane was lost from the fleet of the national carrier, Air New Zealand, which was in full state ownership at the time.

-2019 marked the 40th anniversary of the accident and the New Zealand government has undertaken to construct a national memorial that acknowledges the loss to the families and the nation.
-The location for the memorial is Auckland’s Dove-Myer Robinson Park.
+The New Zealand Government has undertaken to construct a national memorial acknowledging the loss to the families and the nation.

 Manatū Taonga Ministry for Culture and Heritage is leading the project.